What to expect at your next visit

 - Cover your coughs and sneezes: Cough and sneeze only into a tissue or your elbow, not your hands.
 Even if you have a chronic cough or allergies, you should always cover your nose and mouth with a tissue or your elbow when you cough or sneeze.
 If you used a tissue, throw it away immediately.

 - We’re doing our part: We are working hard to keep everyone safe and prevent the spread of COVID-19.
-We’re doing extra cleaning, rearranged our waiting rooms and posted signs throughout our centers to help everyone practice “social distancing,” and screening all staff and patients for COVID-19 symptoms before they enter the health center.
-Learn more about our new safety precautions.
+We’re doing extra cleaning, rearranged our waiting rooms and posted signs throughout our centers to help everyone practice social distancing, and screening all staff and patients for COVID-19 symptoms before they enter the health center.

 - Stay informed using MyChart: We send regular updates through MyChart.
 Please check your MyChart messages often for new information.
 If you don’t have MyChart, visit mychart.institute.org to create an account.
 You can access your account securely from any computer or your smartphone.